Sad Woman, Happy Coffee

 The next morning, I stumbled downstairs and nuked my overnight cup of Happy, channelling that scrappy, waste-nothing spirit of my depression-era grandparents.

-So I made a fresh pot, reminding myself that there are much better ways to save money than drinking seven-hour-old coffee.
+So I made a fresh pot, reminding myself that there are smarter ways to save money than drinking seven-hour coffee.

 It was delicious.
 Surprisingly smooth and well-balanced.

-Not strong enough to replace my 'punch-in-the-face' Sumatra, but that's okay.
-I still supported a good cause with my trial purchase.
+It wasn't strong enough to replace the 'punch-in-the-face' Sumatra that I require, but that's okay.
+I still supported a good cause with my purchase.

-But if Happy ever releases a “Caffeinated AF” blend, I'll switch brands without question.
+But if Happy ever releases a “Caffeinated AF” blend, I'll switch without question.

 Moving on...

-Keurig finally sent the replacement machine, but it also died just as quickly as the first one had.
+Keurig finally sent the replacement machine - and it died almost as quickly as the first one had.
 No worky, no coffee.

-At this point, I was getting twitchy.
-I’ve defended Keurig to my husband for ages, and this was the fourth machine in about as many years.
+Now, up to that point, I’d defended my love for Keurig to my husband for ages, and this was the fourth machine in about as many years.

-I was done.
-Did the whole ‘dramatic toss into the dumpster’ bit and messaged Keurig again. (still under warranty, for the record).
+But now I was done.
+I did the whole dramatic "toss into the dumpster" bit, listening to the deeply satisfying crunch of breaking plastic, and messaged Keurig again.
+(Still under warranty, for the record).

-After much back-and-forth, they stuck to their replacement-only policy (which, c’mon, would you want a third machine after all that?
-I wanted a refund; those things are a little pricey).
+After more back-and-forth, they stuck to their replacement-only policy (which, c’mon, who wants another machine after all that?
+I wanted a refund; those things ain't exactly cheap).

-Amazon issued the actual refund (when they didn't have to, so kudos), but not before informing me that it wouldn’t happen unless I returned the machine.
+Amazon ultimately issued the refund (they didn't have to, so kudos), but only after informing me that it wouldn’t go through unless I returned the machine.

-So that’s how I ended up half upside down in a dumpster bin, trying to retrieve a dead machine to exchange for hard-won restitution.
+Which was how I ended up half upside down in a dumpster bin, fishing out a dead Keurig like a raccoon hunting for treasure in a week's worth of 5-person trash.

-Later, my husband asked me why I didn’t just tip the bin over onto the lawn and fish out what I needed.
+Have I mentioned I was running on a severe caffeine deficit?
+That feels relevant since my husband later asked me why I didn’t just tip the bin over onto the lawn first.

-I eventually bought a different, much smaller Keurig; my need for instant caffeination supersedes my ability to hold a grudge.
+I eventually bought a different, much smaller Keurig; my need for instant, fresh coffee supercedes my ability to hold a grudge.

 And yes, I know it’s just coffee.
 And it’s just a machine.

-When everything else in your life feels precarious: plans, people, legal stuff, even your own patience, you wholly rely on whatever still works to get you through it.
+It represents the last straw.
+When everything else in your life feels precarious: plans, people, legal stuff, even your own patience, you start leaning hard on whatever still works.

-Because the thing that was supposed to get you through all the other things...just joined the list of things you have to get through.
+It feels a bit like betrayal when the one thing that helps get you through all the other things...just joined the list of things you have to get through.

-It’s a reminder that you’re one cup away from teetering upside down in a dumpster bin, swearing a blue streak in your pajamas in front of your neighbor's Ring cam (sorry about that, Janice).
+It’s a reminder that you’re one cup away from teetering upside down in a dumpster bin, swearing a blue streak in your pajamas on your neighbor's Ring cam (sorry again, Janice).

 When everything else feels unpredictable, you just want one thing, one small, stupid thing, to go right.